timm/2ez/docs/profile.md

 Lessons learned.

-- Know how to use profiler!
+- Know how to use a profiler!
 - Code it clean first, before you optimize
 - Useful optimizations can be found by stepping back a little and thinking at more macro level.
 - Sometimes, a little randomization can be very useful.